Substantia nigra: Pars compacta

 The pars compacta also plays a role in temporal processing and is activated during time reproduction.
 Lesions in the pars compacta leads to temporal deficits.
 As of late, the pars compacta has been suspected of regulating the sleep-wake cycle, which is consistent with symptoms such as insomnia and REM sleep disturbances that are reported by patients with Parkinson's disease.
 Even so, partial dopamine deficits that do not affect motor control can lead to disturbances in the sleep-wake cycle, especially REM-like patterns of neural activity while awake, especially in the hippocampus.

 Clinical significance

 The substantia nigra is critical in the development of many diseases and syndromes, including parkinsonism and Parkinson's disease.
-There exist a study showing that high-frequency stimulation delivery to the left substantia nigra can induce transient acute depression symptoms.
+There exists a study showing that high-frequency stimulation delivery to the left substantia nigra can induce transient acute depression symptoms.

 Parkinson's disease

 Parkinson's disease is a neurodegenerative disease characterized, in part, by the death of dopaminergic neurons in the SNpc.
 The major symptoms of Parkinson's disease include tremor, akinesia, bradykinesia, and stiffness.
 Other symptoms include disturbances to posture, fatigue, sleep abnormalities, and depressed mood.